nanorobocop/beautifulsoup-for-confluence/README.md

-# Create/Modify and Publish Confluence page
+# Construct and Publish Confluence page using BeautifulSoup library and ConfluenceAPI

 ## Preface
 Confluence uses so called 'storage' format for pages.